arik-so/bolts/bolt-simple-taproot.md

 As we inherit the anchor output semantics we want to ensure that the remote party can unilaterally sweep their funds after the 1 block CSV delay.
-In order to achieve this property, we'll utilize a NUMs point (`simple_taproot_nums`) By using this point as the internal key, we ensure that the remote party isn't able to by pass the CSV delay.
+In order to achieve this property, we'll utilize a NUMS point (`simple_taproot_nums`) By using this point as the internal key, we ensure that the remote party isn't able to by pass the CSV delay.

-Using a NUMs key has a key benefit: the static internal key allows the remote party to scan for their output on chain, which is useful for various recovery scenarios.
+Using a NUMS key has a key benefit: the static internal key allows the remote party to scan for their output on chain, which is useful for various recovery scenarios.